 How can you get denture pain?

-There are a number of possible causes;
+There are a number of possible causes; check out my full list below

 This can cause a simple denture irritation, or progress to full-on denture pain.